samoletek/architeq-website/README.md

-# Architeq - Corporate websitea
+# Architeq - Corporate website

 ## About the project